jakewalsh90/Terraform-Azure/Azure-NetApp-Files-CRR-BaseLab/README.md

 9. Creates a Data Disk for NTDS Storage on the Domain Controller VM.
 10. Creates a Windows 2019 VM to act as a Domain Controller.
 The Username for this VM is a Variable, and the Password is saved as a Secret in the Key Vault.
 (It was automatically generated in Step 6).
 11. Attaches the Data Disk created in step 9, with caching Turned off.
+12. Sets up Azure NetApp Files Accounts and Capacity Pools in Region 1 and Region 2.
-12. Runs a Setup script on the Domain Controller VM (baselab_DCSetup.ps1 within this repos PowerShell folder), as a Custom Script Extension - that carries out the following actions:
+13. Runs a Setup script on the Domain Controller VM (baselab_DCSetup.ps1 within this repos PowerShell folder), as a Custom Script Extension - that carries out the following actions:

   - Uses Chocolatey to install Google Chrome, Putty, Notepad++, WinSCP, Sysinternals, and bginfo.
   - Creates a directory - c:\BaselabSetup.